 – Marisa

+Meet my new favorite soup recipe, this super simple and totally satisfying easy crockpot tortellini soup!
+Especially if you love my tortellini sausage soup, then you’re going to adore this lightened up version that requires no pre-browning of meat.
 Packed with vegetables and tons of protein, it’s one of those high protein slow cooker meals that we find ourselves making again and again any time of year.
-This creamy crockpot tortellini soup recipe delivers on ease and flavor just like this incredible marry me chicken soup.
 It comes together super easily in either the crockpot or in as little as 45 minutes on the stovetop – both methods produce delicious results without a ton of effort on your part!

+There’s no need to brown the meat, and if you chop the veggies ahead of time, all you need to do is dump everything in the pot and let it cook away.
+Right at the end, you’ll add the tortellini and allow them to cook until tender and just cooked through (that’s the secret to making sure they don’t get too mushy).
 Once you add the tortellini to the slow cooker, resist the urge to take the lid on and off, as taking the lid off will drop the temperature and prevent the tortellini from cooking all the way through.
 And in just a few minutes, you’ll have a comforting and delicious one-pot meal that was so easy to put together!

-How to Make this Gluten Free & Dairy Free
+Make It Gluten Free & Dairy Free

 This soup can easily be made gluten-free or dairy-free with just a few simple ingredient swaps.
 For a gluten-free option, look for a gluten-free tortellini such as Capello’s.